-D 64 D D Benefit Description You High Option Standard Option Allergy care 6 1 • Allergy injections, testing and treatment, including materials (such as allergy serum) PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Provocative food testing and sublingual allergy desensitization Clinical ecology and environmental medicine Treatment therapies High Option Standard Option Chemotherapy and radiation therapy PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 55 through 59.
-Non-PPO: 35% of the Plan allowance and any difference between our allowance and the Non-PPO: 45% of the Plan allowance and any difference between our allowance and the Dialysis - hemodialysis and peritoneal dialysis billed amount billed amount Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Note: Prior authorization is required for Home Infusion Therapy.
+Benefit Description You Pay After the calendar year deductible Allergy care (cont.)
+High Option Standard Option Not covered: All charges All charges • Provocative food testing and sublingual allergy desensitization Clinical ecology and environmental medicine Treatment therapies High Option Standard Option Chemotherapy and radiation therapy PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 52 through 56.
+Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Note: Prior authorization is required for Home Infusion Therapy.
 Contact Cigna/CareAllies at 800-887-9735.
-See Other services on page 17 for more information.
-Transparenteral nutrition (TPN) Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Respiratory and inhalation therapies Cardiac rehabilitation Hyperbaric oxygen therapy Note: Contact the Plan at 800-638-6589 or 301-984-1440 (For TTY, use 301-984-4155) for details about coverage and information about hyperbaric oxygen therapy.
-Growth hormone therapy (GHT) Note: Some medications, such asspecialty drugs, oraloncology drugs, and growth hormones, require prior authorization.
-See Specialty drugs on page 73.
+See Other services on page 17 for more information. • Transparenteral nutrition (TPN) Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Respiratory and inhalation therapies Cardiac rehabilitation Hyperbaric oxygen therapy Note: Contact the Plan at 800-638-6589 or 301-984-1440 (For TTY, use 301-984-4155) for details about coverage and information about hyperbaric oxygen therapy. • Growth hormone therapy (GHT) Note: Some medications, such as specialty drugs, oral oncology drugs, and growth hormones, require prior authorization.
+See Specialty drugs on page 70.
 Additionally, certain specialty drugs can be dispensed by your doctor or by Accredo, our specialty pharmacy.
-See page 41.
+See page 39.
+Applied Behavior Analysis (ABA) therapy for children up to age 18 with autism spectrum disorder.
+PPO: 15% of the Plan allowance PPO: 20% of Plan allowance Note: Prior authorization is required for ABA therapy.
+Contact Cigna/CareAllies at 800-887-9735.
+See Applied Behavior Analysis (ABA) therapy under You need prior Plan approval for certain services on page 18 for more information.
+Non-PPO: All charges Non-PPO: All charges